codefordenver/expunge-colorado-screener/README.md

 # expunge-colorado-screener

 Welcome to the Code for Denver - Expunge Colorado - Screener Tool team!
-This guide is meant to give developers and stakeholders new to the team and project a starting place for the onboarding process and get you up to speed on the project's key milestones, processes and artifacts.
-This is a living document, so feel free to update this as needed to ensure it has the latest and greatest knowledge of this project.

 ## Prerequisites 📚
 - Node